 The best way to reach me is by telephone.
 Call 937-372-9233 (this is a land line) to reserve a kitten or schedule a visit.
 My email doesn’t always come through.
-Due to social distancing, you would need to visit on a nice, warm day so I could put the kittens out in the front yard for you to see.
+Due to social distancing, you would need to visit the kittens outside until I have had my 2nd COVID vaccine on March 12.

 Retired Adults –

 Retired adults ages 5 and under are $300.00.
 Ages 6 and over are $200.00.

 All retired adults will be taken on a one month trial basis.
 During that month, if the new owner is not happy with the cat or the cat does not seem happy, he or she can be returned for another available adult or a credit towards a kitten.
 After the one month, the cat can be returned, but no exchange will be given.